-- What is the impact of technologies such as wireless LANs, voice/data convergence, video, and software as a service on purchases?
+- What is the impact of technologies such as wireless LANs, SD-WANs, voice/data convergence, video, Internet of Things, and software as a service on purchases?

-- How will the introduction of classic IT architectures in building network equipment change this market?
+- How will the introduction of software-defined and cloud-managed IT architectures in building network infrastructure change this market?

 - How do merger, acquisition, and partnership actions affect the competitive landscape?

 - How well are established and start-up suppliers positioned to increase market share?

 - How will machine learning and AI technologies be integrated into enterprise network management products?